wangchucheng/hugo-eureka-docs/en/customization.md

 ## Comment

-Currently Eureka supports two types of comment systems, Disqus and Commento.
+Currently Eureka supports three types of comment systems (Disqus, Commento and Valine).
 To activate the comment system, just modify the content related to `comment` in `config/_default/params.yaml`.
 Take Disqus as an example, if you need to activate Disqus, you only need to modify the content as follows:

 ```yaml
 comment: